duan2071/tof_process_public/door_sense/Xavier-AGX/README.md

 ```
 sudo apt install ./aditof-camera_0.0.1_arm64_agx.deb
 ```
-This step installs the modules required to run the camera and needs to be done only once.
+This step installs the modules required to run the camera and needs to be done only once per system.

 ```
 sudo apt install ./door-sense_0.0.3_arm64_agx_cuda.deb